 Working out is great for your health and all, but the cost of a gym membership can really add up!

 Luckily, there are great alternatives to paying for a gym.
 When the weather is nice, your options for exercise outdoors are pretty much endless!
-Running, walking, hiking, and biking outside are all some awesome alternatives to hitting the gym.
+Running, walking, hiking, and biking outside are all awesome alternatives to hitting the gym.

 But I live in Wisconsin, and it’s definitely not warm enough year-round to exercise outside.
 When it starts to get colder outside, I find options for working out indoors.